Excel Practice Labs

 Agent 2: Personal Finance Tracker

-• Advanced functions like XLOOKUP and IFS
+• Applied advanced functions like XLOOKUP and IFS for dynamic categorization and logic.

 Finance Dashboard